Professor Alexandra Brintrup

-Alexandra is a Lecturer in Digital Manufacturing and is leading the Manufacturing Analytics Research within DIAL.
+Alexandra is Professor in Digital Manufacturing and is leading the Supply Chain Artificial Intelligence Lab.
 She is a fellow of Darwin College.

 Having trained as a manufacturing systems engineer and then embarking on a research career in Artificial Intelligence, she is fascinated by the merger of the two.
 Her research interests include:

 - Predictive Data Analytics, especially for predicting and handling uncertainty in supply chains and other emergent manufacturing systems